Krill

 Krill are considered an important trophic level connection near the bottom of the food chain.
 They feed on phytoplankton and, to a lesser extent, zooplankton, and are also the main source of food for many larger animals.
-In the Southern Ocean, one species, the Antarctic krill, makes up an estimated biomass of around 379 million tonnes, making it among the species with the largest total biomass.
+In the Southern Ocean, one species, the Antarctic krill, makes up an estimated biomass of around 379 million tonnes (418 million tons), making it among the species with the largest total biomass.
 Over half of this biomass is eaten by whales, seals, penguins, seabirds, squid, and fish each year.
 Most krill species display large daily vertical migrations, providing food for predators near the surface at night and in deeper waters during the day.

 Krill are fished commercially in the Southern Ocean and in the waters around Japan.
-The total global harvest amounts to 150,000–200,000 tonnes annually, mostly from the Scotia Sea.
+The total global harvest amounts to 150000 to 200000 tonne annually, mostly from the Scotia Sea.
 Most krill catch is used for aquaculture and aquarium feeds, as bait in sport fishing, or in the pharmaceutical industry.
 Krill are also used for human consumption in several countries.
 They are known as okiami (オキアミ) in Japan and as camarones in Spain and the Philippines.
 In the Philippines, they are also called alamang and are used to make a salty paste called bagoong.

 Krill are also the main food for baleen whales, including the blue whale.